klamma/ar-for-eu-book/_pages/chapters/tracking.md

 With opto-electronical tracking, markers are placed on the target.
 For detecting the markers, at least two (IR) cameras are placed around the subject.
-Computer vision software can isolate the markers on the seen images and track their position on the 2D image.
+Computer vision software can isolate the markers on the seen images and track their position on the 2D image {% cite Guer05 %}.
 Based on the known static position of the cameras, the 3D position of the marker can be reconstructed.
 This is done by an algorithm which shoots virtual rays into the scene.
 The rays start at the position of the camera and pass through the detected 2D point in the image.